AmarTauqeer/Crud/frontend/employee-crud-app/README.md

 ## Features

-* Crud operation on department and employee
+* GUI for crud operation on department and employee
 * Connection to django to insert, update, delete and select data
-* Responsive
+* Responsive (Mobile, Tablet and IPad)
 * Search feature is also available
+* REST API
+* Bootstrap
+* Axios GET, POST, PUT, DELETE requests

+## Installation

+* clone the repository
+* cd Crud/frontend/employee-crud-app
+* npm install
+* npm start